-We also consider bounds from WD J0551+4135 because it is a rare CO white dwarf with a mass above $1.05 M_{\odot}$.
-WD J0551+4135 is a $1.14 M_{\odot}$ white dwarf thought to have formed from the collision of two smaller CO white dwarfs a bit over 1 Gyr ago \cite{Hollands_2020}.
-It's high mass makes it's trigger energy low enough that EMBH's too light to trigger runaway fusion in $1 M_{\odot}$ white dwarfs can destroy it.
-Key physical properties of these white dwarfs used for calculations are shown in Table \ref{tab:table1}.
+We also consider bounds from WD J0551+4135, a rare CO WD heavier than $1.05 M_{\odot}$ thought to have formed from the collision of two smaller CO WDs just over 1 Gyr ago \cite{Hollands_2020}.
+Its high mass of $1.14 M_{\odot}$ makes its trigger energy low enough that EMBHs too light to trigger runaway fusion in $1 M_{\odot}$ WDs can destroy it.
+Key physical properties of these WDs used for calculations are shown in Table \ref{tab:table1}.

-While the physical details of these white dwarfs may differ, the process of capturing EMBHs that sink to the core, merge, and initiate runaway fusion is shared between them.
+Both sets of WDs accumulate EMBHs, which sink to the core, merge and initiate runaway fusion.

-White dwarfs are composed of a degenerate Fermi gas of electrons.
-A magnetic monopole passing through a degenerate Fermi gas will deposit energy into it by inducing eddy currents.
-Within a certain mass range, an EMBH passing through a white dwarf can lose enough energy to get trapped inside the stellar remnant.

-An EMBH passing through a white dwarf will interact both with the carbon ion plasma in the star and the electron Fermi gas.
-The stopping power of a degenerate Fermi gas at zero temperature for a monopole is given in \cite{PhysRevD.26.2347}.
-Adapting their result to accommodate an EMBH, we find:
+WDs are composed of a degenerate Fermi gas of electrons and an ion plasma of nuclei.
+Friction with the Fermi gas and ion plasma traps traversing EMBHs.
+The stopping power of a degenerate Fermi gas at zero temperature for a monopole is given in Ref.\cite{PhysRevD.26.2347}.
+Adapting this for an EMBH, we find:

-where again, $\omega_p$ is the plasma frequency, $v$ is the velocity of the passing monopole, $v_f$ is the fermi velocity, $E_f$ is the Fermi energy, and $\nu_{\sigma}^{ei}\sim 10^{17}$ s$^{-1}$ is the electron ion scattering frequency \cite{Potekhin:1999yv} at relevant white dwarf densities and temperatures \cite{DAntona:1990kji} (we use $10^6$ g/cm$^3$ and $10^{6.8}$ K respectively).
-For these parameters the slowing rate is about
+where $v_f$ is the Fermi velocity, $E_f$ is the Fermi energy, and $\nu_{\sigma}^{ei}\sim 10^{17}$ s$^{-1}$ is the electron ion scattering frequency \cite{Potekhin:1999yv} at relevant WD densities and temperatures \cite{DAntona:1990kji} (we use $10^6$ g/cm$^3$ and $10^{6.8}$ K respectively).
+For these parameters the energy loss rate is